 This greeting was the first text message sent in 1992.
 Since this inaugural text was sent more than 20 years ago, there are now more than 18.7 billion texts sent every day.

 Text messaging is no respecter of persons, either.
-From 18 to 55 and older, the vast majority of people living in the United States send text messages.
+From 18 to 55 and older, the vast majority of people living in the United States send text messages via wireless carriers every single day.
 From what we can see in the data, the number of texts sent is only going to increase.

 Grasping the significance of text messaging is essential for your church.
 By leveraging this form of communication, you can make it easier for your church to give if you offer a text-to-give option.